TorrijaConLeche/JavaScript-Projects/README.md

 ## List Of Projects

-*You can visit [the main page](https://java-script-projects-ten.vercel.app/) to take a look at the final result of the projects.*
+*You can visit [the main page](https://java-script-projects-ten.vercel.app/) to explore the repository and its projects.*

 1. [Vowel Counter](https://java-script-projects-ten.vercel.app/Vowel-Counter)